 Corn-burning stoves possess a metal rod known as an augur or agitator, which stirs the corn as it's burning.
 The rods are often long metal sticks running along the length of the burnpot, with smaller rods attached perpendicularly to them.
 These smaller attached rods keep the corn moving as it burns, and break up any obstructions caused by the sticky ashes resulting from burned corn.
 Wood pellets don't create sticky ashes, thus eliminating the need for such a rod in a wood pellet stove.

-When Corn Is Burned In a Pellet Stove
+Corn in a Pellet Stove

-As mentioned, wood pellet stoves don't possess the spiked augur or agitator that a corn-burning stove possesses.
+As mentioned, wood pellet stoves don't possess the spiked augur or agitator that a corn pellet stove possesses.
 If corn is fed into a biomass stove specifically designed for burning wood pellets, the sugar in the corn kernels create the sticky ashes known commonly as "clinkers."
 These will build up, since they are not being crushed and spread out by the spiked rod, and will eventually block air passages and impair air flow within the stove to the point that it can eventually cause serious and permanent interior damage.

 For those who have found that wood pellet prices in their area have gone up, and who wish to pad out their pellet supply with dry corn kernels, a 50-50 mixture of corn and pellets seems to work with minimal to no damage, although you'll have to clean out the "clinkers" left behind by the corn on a daily basis.

 Increasingly, there is a demand for multi-fuel biomass stoves which will burn both wood pellets and corn, in addition to other nontraditional fuels.
 Having such a biomass stove would help the homeowner contend with the fluctuating cost of different natural fuels by not enslaving them to one particular type of fuel.
-Three popular current models of multi-fuel biomass stoves are the Bixby 115 and the Harman PC-45--both of which burn just wood pellets and corn--and the Stoveworks multi-fuel biomass stove, which burns pellets, corn, corn cobs, cherry and olive pits, nut shells, and wood chips.